RaffMill96/GameOfLife/README.md

 # GameOfLife

-Based on - JOHN CONWA'S "GAME OF LIFE"
+Based on - JOHN CONWAY'S "GAME OF LIFE"

     Created: 02.05.2018
     by : Rafael Millan